-All of the required software is available on computers in CS101 Open Lab and on WVU Libraries public computers.
+All of the required software is available on computers in the CS101 Learning Center and on WVU Libraries public computers.
 We strongly caution against students allowing others to use their computer or using others' computers to do their work as this often leads to academic integrity violations.